 Eligibility and Requirements

-To be considered for admission into KU's Nuclear Medicine program, the following are required:
+To be considered for admission into this program, the items detailed below are required.

 Applicants must currently be one of the following registered professionals.
 Credentials or transcripts not from an accredited U.S. academic institution will require evaluation by the KU Office of International Student Services before they will be accepted for eligibility.